AdobeDocs/campaign-standard.en/help/rn/using/e-release-notes.md

 **Improvements**

+* **Accessibility**

     Campaign Standard 22.3 comes with accessibility fixes and improvements which facilitate users to navigate and get the most out of Adobe Campaign.

     These capabilities are released in Limited Availability and rolled out to a set of customers only.
 To have these improvements enabled on your Campaign environment(s), contact your Adobe representative.

+* **Data retention**

+    Data retention periods have been reduced to avoid overloading Campaign server.
+However, you can still modify these values and define a custom period of time based on your needs and data retention policies.
+To change retention periods, contact Adobe.

 **Security update**